bastienmichaux/notes/g/networks/protocol.md

 ### Stateless

-With a stateless protocol, each request and response pair is independent from others.
+With a stateless protocol, each request and response pair is independent from the others, making it a fast and efficient way of transmitting data.

 HTTP is an example of stateless protocol.
 <!-- TODO: tell exactly why -->

 ## TCP